9. The World beyond

 It is important to check the reasons to work.
 We don't have to like our job, but we can and should love it, because every job offers us a chance to do miracles.

-The principle is very simple: our customers expect something of us.
+The principle is very simple: our customers expect something from us.
 We can give them a little more.
 And the amount of good we give will bring a double amount for ourselves.

 The same principle suits life: if you expect something special, you will get something special.
 Seeing life in the right light is the first and last step.
 It elevates the mind and heals the brain.